Updated October 7th, 2021

-– Complete the “Traveler’s Sworn Statement” electronic form up to 48 hours before boarding, in which you must provide your contact information, health and location history.
+– Complete the “Traveler’s Sworn Statement” electronic form which must be completed up to 48 hours before boarding, in which you must provide your contact information, health and location history.
 This form will include a QR code as a means of verification.
 It can be completed at www.c19.cl

-Chile is ranked amongst the Top 3 countries for its effectiveness of its vaccination campaign #YoMeVacuno and to date about 60% of the population has completed full vaccination!
-The Chilean government has recently announced a “mobility pass” for fully vaccinated residents which allows unrestricted domestic travel even under Phase 1 (quarantine).
+Chile is ranked amongst the Top 3 countries for its effectiveness of its vaccination campaign #YoMeVacuno and to date more than 88% of the population has completed full vaccination!

-Sky Airlines has announced that they will begin operating bi-weekly flights to Puerto Natales from Santiago with a stopover in Puerto Montt beginning September 7th with the objective to help reactive tourism in the region which has been affected greatly due to the pandemic.
+Sky Airlines has announced that they will begin operating bi-weekly flights to Puerto Natales from Santiago with a stopover in Puerto Montt as of September 7th with the objective to help reactive tourism in the region which has been affected greatly due to the pandemic.

-Many travelers are already planning their next trip to ‘eighth wonder of the world’ for the upcoming season (October 2021 – April 2022) since travel to Chile looks optimistic based on the country’s travel & tourism board updates.
-Travelers are looking ahead and searching for iconic experiences that provide safety, privacy, and comfort.
-Some of best trips to take include Discovering Torres del Paine, Overland Tierra Del Fuego, Trekking the Spirit of Aysén, Patagonia Estancias Horseback Ride, & the 3 Day Fast Track W.
+Many travelers are already planning their next trip to the eighth wonder of the world for the upcoming season.
+Travelers are searching for iconic experiences that provide safety, privacy, and comfort.
+Some of the best experiences include the famous Paine Big Circuit, Venture Off the W Trek, Discovering Torres del Paine, Overland Tierra Del Fuego, Trekking the Spirit of Aysén, Patagonia Estancias Horseback Ride, & the 3 Day Fast Track W.